 - 1.1.
 Peru is the third largest country in South America.
 Within its territory lay the Andes Mountain range, a geological landmark that divides the country into three geographical regions: the coast, the highlands, and the rainforest.
 The presence of the Andes Mountain range along with the Peruvian coastal current determines and affect the country's ecological and climatic conditions.
-Because of these concurrent elements, Peru encompasses almost all existing global climatic variants, and significant rainfall variability depending on the region and the time of the year (SENAMHI, 2007; Avalos, 2005).
-This diversity includes the arid coastal weather, the cold semi-dry weather in the highlands, the temperate climate of the inter-Andean valleys, the warm climate with heavy rainfall in the rainforest and the country's northern area, and the cold and dry climate typical of the Andean highlands (SENAMHI, 2008). - 1.2.
-Climate change has intensified the vulnerability of Peru's aquaculture sector.
-Ocean warming, the water column's surface layer stratification, sea level rise, acidification, deoxygenation, extreme precipitation and flooding are some of the projected climate threats likely to impact the aquaculture sector. - 1.3.
+AccordinglyBecause of these concurrent elements, Peru encompasses almost all existing global climatic variants, and significant-rainfall varies significantlyvariability depending on the region and the time of the year (SENAMHI, 2007; Avalos, 2005)...).
+This diversity includes the arid coastal weather, the cold semi dry weather in the highlands, the temperate climate of the inter Andean valleys, the warm climate typical of the Andean highlands (SENAMHI, 2008). - 1.1.-Climate change has intensified the vulnerability of Peru's aquaculture sector.
+Ocean warming, the water column's surface layer stratification, sea level rise, acidification, deoxygenation, extreme precipitation, and flooding are some of the projected climate threats likely to impact the aquaculture sector. - 1.2.
 The increase in the frequency and intensity of extreme weather events associated with climate change has impacted both natural and human systems.
-In the last 37 years, Peru has recorded 10 episodes of moderate to severe droughts1.
-Meanwhile, heavy rains are one of the most important causes of disasters and emergencies; in 2017 alone, there were 3,543 emergencies (INEI, 2018).
-In 2014, 64% of the recorded emergencies were related to extreme weather events, which left around 20,000 victims and 190,000 individuals affected2.
-In terms of material damage, 1,600 houses were destroyed, and 21,000 houses were affected.
-These losses are significant for Peru's economy.
-On the other hand, the El Niño phenomenon has left thousands of victims, mainly in the northern and coastal areas.
+In the last 37 years, Peru has recorded 10 episodes of moderate to severe droughts2.
+Meanwhile, heavy rains are one of the most important causes of disasters3. and emergencies; in 2017 alone, there were 3,543 emergencies (INEI, 2018).
+In 2014, 64% of the recorded emergencies were related to extreme weather events, which left around 20,000 victims and 190,000 individuals affected.
+These extreme weather events damaged 210004.
+In terms of material damage, 1,600 houses-1.600 of which were destroyed-causing, and 21,000 houses were affected.
+These losses are significant losses for Peru's economy.
+It is expected that climate change will exacerbate the impacts of victims, mainly in the norther hand, the El Niño phenomenon5, which has already left thousands of victims, mainly in the norther mand coastal areas.
 Climate change is expected to exacerbate the intensity of El Niño, producing even more devastating consequences.
-The intensity of this phenomenon can cause Pacific waters to warm up to 3° or 4°C above normal ocean temperatures3.
+The intensity of this phenomenon can cause Pacific waters to warm up to 3° or 4°C above normal ocean temperatures6.